ADOPT a cat

 - We are also happy to give you any follow up advice you need once your cat is home with you

 As we are a charity we do have to ask for a contribution to some of these costs.
 Adoption fees are:

-Want to go ahead with rehoming a cat?
-The Cattery team are available to discuss re-homing every day of the week between 10.00am and 4.00pm.
+Want to go ahead with adopting a cat?
+The Cattery team are available to discuss adoption every day of the week between 10.00am and 4.00pm.
 No appointment is necessary but please arrive before 3pm to allow sufficient time to meet the team and any suitable cats.

-Just download and complete an application form either here or at our reception.
-A member of our cattery team will then go through your application with you when you visit us and discuss what available cats we have.
+Just download and complete an application form either here or at Customer Services.
+A member of our cattery team will then go through your application with you when you visit us and discuss what cats we have available.

 Once you have found the right cat for you, you may reserve it.